 - Data is securely sent by LsAgent to the relay server using HTTPS and TLS 1.2.

 - Data is stored in an encrypted format on the relay server.
+AES encryption is used, with a block size of 128 and a key size of 256.

 - Your scanning server checks for new data on the relay server every 10 minutes.
 A connection is made to port 443 of relay.lansweeper.com.